 A BIBLE-BASED CHURCH

 At St. Paul’s, the Bible isn’t merely a source of spiritual inspiration or one among many collections of writings about God; it is the one true revelation from God to humankind, given so we may know of His love and His plan of salvation for all people through His Son, Jesus Christ.
-While we believe that the Spirit of God will also work through the words and writings of people today, the truth of these words must be measured by the theology found in the Bible.
+The Holy Spirit directed the writing of these words.
+The same Spirit moves today as this Word is proclaimed.

 A CHRIST-CENTERED CHURCH

-Lutherans believe that all Scripture ultimately points to the fullest revelation of God: the life, death and resurrection of Jesus.
-Through Jesus Christ, humankind is saved from sin, death, and the power of the devil.
-By the love and good favor of God, the sacrifice of Jesus is regarded as payment in full for all of our sin.
+Lutherans believe that all Scripture ultimately points to the life, death and resurrection of Jesus.
+Through Jesus Christ, humanity is saved from sin, death, and the power of the devil.
+By the love and good favor of God, the sacrifice of Jesus upon the cross is regarded as payment in full for all of our sin.
 Having once been dead in our sin but now made alive in Christ Jesus, we spend the rest of our lives living to his glory.

+Even so, we are Good News people.
+We know the joy of salvation.
 This Good News is simply given to us.
 We don’t earn it.
-We simply cling to it as if all eternity were at stake, and so it is!
+We cling to it as if all eternity were at stake – and so it is!

 A SACRAMENTAL CHURCH

 God has promised that we would be saved through Jesus.
 We are connected to that saving event of Jesus’ death and resurrection through things that we can see, touch, taste, smell and hear; namely, the sacraments of Holy Baptism, Holy Communion, and the “Office of the Keys” (Confession and Absolution).
-In these events, God attaches his Word to physical elements of water (Baptism), bread and wine (Holy Communion), and human touch and voice (Confession and Absolution).
-By thus receiving the water, bread, wine, and human touch and voice, we are receiving his Word, which rescues us through its proclamation of forgiveness.
+In these, God attaches his Word to physical elements of water (Baptism), bread and wine (Holy Communion), and human touch and voice (Confession and Absolution).
+In receiving these, we are receiving his Word, which rescues us through its proclamation of forgiveness.

 A CONFESSIONAL CHURCH

-The teachings of Lutheranism have traditionally best been summarized by Dr. Martin Luther’s Small Catechism (another of the Lutheran Symbolic books).
-Following the ancient catholic (“universal”) tradition, Luther’s catechism contains questions and answers based on the Ten Commandments, the Apostles’ Creed, the Lord’s Prayer, Holy Baptism, the Office of the Keys and Confession, and the Lord’s Supper.
+The teachings of Lutheranism are perhaps best summarized by Dr. Martin Luther’s Small Catechism (another of the Lutheran Symbolic books).
+Following the ancient tradition, Luther’s catechism contains questions and answers based on the Ten Commandments, the Apostles’ Creed, the Lord’s Prayer, Holy Baptism, the Office of the Keys and Confession, and the Lord’s Supper.